 - Frozen fruit/veggies

-4. Use bulk bins
+Use bulk bins

-This is a great way to buy some staples foods at a lower price than getting them packaged at the store.
+This is a great way to buy some common items at a lower price than getting them packaged at the store.
 Think oats, flours, seeds, nuts, and spices.
 Utilize these rather than purchasing the packaged nuts because it definitely saves!!
 If you need a spice, but it isn’t one that you use a lot of, utilize the bulk spices to get just what you need instead of buying the whole jar.

-5. Focus on items you can get multiple uses from
+Focus on items you can get multiple uses from

-6. Don’t fall for pre-chopped fruit or veggies
+Don’t fall for pre-chopped fruit or veggies

 Usually, when items are already chopped and packaged together for you, they are pricier.
 You know at the store where they already have the saute ingredients chopped and ready for you?
 Or the fruit thats packaged in the containers.
-Skipping this and instead taking some time at the beginning of the week to meal prep will definitely help you save!
+Skipping this and instead taking some time at the beginning of the week to prep will definitely help you save!

-7. Choose wisely between organic and non-organic
+Choose wisely between organic and non-organic

 - Strawberries